AI-Robotic-Labs/http-nostr-utxo/README.md

 Initiating payment of 0.001 BTC to bc1...
 AI Result: Decentralized systems enhance privacy by...

-Roadmap
+## Roadmap

-Bitcoin Integration: Add full Bitcoin wallet support (e.g., bitcoinlib or Wasabi) for UTXO payments with CoinJoin.
+- Bitcoin Integration: Add full Bitcoin wallet support (e.g., bitcoinlib or Wasabi) for UTXO payments with CoinJoin.
-Lightning Network: Enable fast, low-cost payments via Lightning, using Nostr for invoice exchange. http-privacy Updates: Incorporate new AI model bindings (e.g., Claude, Llama) and the MCP server from the http-privacy roadmap.
+- Lightning Network: Enable fast, low-cost payments via Lightning, using Nostr for invoice exchange.
+- http-privacy Updates: Incorporate new AI model bindings (e.g., Claude, Llama) and the MCP server from the http-privacy roadmap.
-GUI Client: Develop a user-friendly interface (e.g., with tkinter or web-based).
+- GUI Client: Develop a user-friendly interface (e.g., with tkinter or web-based).
-Reputation System: Use Nostr events for decentralized provider ratings.
+- Reputation System: Use Nostr events for decentralized provider ratings.
-Monero Support: Add Monero for stronger payment privacy.
+- Monero Support: Add Monero for stronger payment privacy.

-Limitations
+## Limitations

-Beta Dependency: The http-privacy project is in beta, so API bindings and SOCKS5 proxy may be unstable.
+- Beta Dependency: The http-privacy project is in beta, so API bindings and SOCKS5 proxy may be unstable.
-Placeholder Payment: Bitcoin payment logic is simulated; real wallet integration is pending.
+- Placeholder Payment: Bitcoin payment logic is simulated; real wallet integration is pending.
-Nostr Relay Trust: Relays could log metadata.
+- Nostr Relay Trust: Relays could log metadata.
 Use multiple relays or run your own for privacy.
-Complexity: Users must manage Nostr keys and Bitcoin wallets manually.
+- Complexity: Users must manage Nostr keys and Bitcoin wallets manually.

-Contributing
-Contributions are welcome!
-Please:

-Fork the repository.
-Create a feature branch (git checkout -b feature/your-feature).
-Commit changes (git commit -m "Add feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request.

-License
-MIT License.
-See LICENSE for details.
-Acknowledgments

-AI-Robotic-Labs/http-privacy for privacy-focused AI APIs.
-Nostr Protocol for decentralized communication.
-Bitcoin community for UTXO and privacy innovations.